platformsh/platformsh-docs/src/languages/nodejs/nvm.md

-# How to use NVM to run different version of Node.js
+# How to use NVM to run different versions of Node.js

 [Node Version Manager](https://github.com/creationix/nvm) or NVM is a tool for managing multiple versions of Node.js in one installation.